-The National Agency for Medicines is the supervisory authority for clinical trials on medicinal products.
+According to section 87b of the Medicines Act, Fimea is the supervisory authority for clinical trials on medicinal products.
 The Agency must, when it so requests, be provided with any clarifications that it requires to perform this supervision.
 Notwithstanding the rules on confidentiality, the Agency has the right to inspect any aspect necessary, including the trial site, trial documents and the patient documents concerning trial subjects.

-If a foreign authority intends to inspect the trial site and the trial documents, the sponsor must report the inspection to the National Agency for Medicines by letter within seven days of the sponsor being informed of the intended inspection.
+If another country's competent authority intends to inspect the trial site and the trial documents in Finland, the sponsor must report the inspection to Fimea by letter within seven days of the sponsor being informed of the intended inspection.